Lucky13identify/goit-typescript-hw-01/README.md

 3. To perform multiplication using the keyboard, use the 'X' key, also known as 'Ч'.
 It doesn't matter in which language the key is used; multiplication will work.
 This feature is designed for convenience, especially if the user forgets to switch the keyboard layout.
+To obtain the result using the keyboard, you need to press "=", and you can input a comma as usual.
+   Additionally, you can input a comma using the Shift + 6 key combination or the ENG key followed by "<".
+The division key is "/".
+To clear the result, press "Backspace".

 4. Keyboard focus indicators have been added to the styles so that users can see which keys they are pressing. ![Hover](./imagesForReadme//Hover.png)